Ahmadzadeh920/ci-toolkit/README.md

   compose-file: docker-compose/docker-compose.yml
 ```

-This separation is important because `ci-toolkit` provides the **pipeline contract**, while the consuming repository owns the actual application deployment configuration.
+This makes the workflows portable between repositories.

 ---

 # Versioning

-Do not use `main` for production workflow consumption.
+Production repositories should **not** consume workflows directly from `main`.

-Create release tags such as:
+Use release tags such as:

 ```text
 v1